zengjunlin2022/element/examples/docs/en-US/message-box.md

   export default {
     methods: {
       open() {
+        this.$confirm(
-        this.$confirm('You have unsaved changes, save and proceed?', 'Confirm', {
+          "You have unsaved changes, save and proceed?", "Confirm",
+          {
             distinguishCancelAndClose: true,
-          confirmButtonText: 'Save',
+            confirmButtonText: "Save",
-          cancelButtonText: 'Discard Changes'
+            cancelButtonText: "Discard Changes",
-        })
+          }
+        )
           .then(() => {
             this.$message({
-              type: 'info',
+              type: "info",
-              message: 'Changes saved.
-Proceeding to a new route.'
+              message: "Changes saved.
+Proceeding to a new route.", });
-            });
           })
-          .catch(action => {
+          .catch((action) => {
             this.$message({
-              type: 'info',
+              type: "info",
+              message:
-              message: action === 'cancel'
+                action === "cancel"
                   ?
-'Changes discarded.
-Proceeding to a new route.'
+"Changes discarded.
+Proceeding to a new route."
-                : 'Stay in the current route'
+                  : "Stay in the current route",
-            })
             });
-      }
-    }
-  }
+          });
+      },
+    },
+  };
 </script>
 ```

 :::

 ### Centered content

 Content of MessageBox can be centered.

 :::demo Setting `center` to `true` will center the content